 Elac speakers have been in the audio business for thirty years.
-If a brand is still standing after that amount of time, then that says a lot about its ability to make fine-quality products.
+If a brand still stands after that time, that says a lot about its ability to make fine-quality products.
 It’s fair to say that the Debut B5.2 speakers are some of Elac’s finest efforts.
-For this type and style of speaker, the price tag is quite affordable for all that you’re getting.
+For this type and style of speaker, the price tag is quite affordable for all you’re getting.

-We are quite pleased with the way these performers present their performances.
-They handle their instrumentals very well and stay true to their own style as they resonate through the hearts and ears of audience members.
+We are pretty pleased with the way these performers present their performances.
+They handle their instrumentals very well and stay true to their style as they resonate through the hearts and ears of audience members.
 They exhibit a certain finesse and level of precision that is seldom seen in performances today, which we like.
 The musicians bring an energetic feel to the show that makes us want more!

 The LS50 speakers were introduced in 2010 and have been a staple model for KEF ever since.
 But the company felt like it was time for an updated color scheme, especially with the rise of popularity in personalization which has become more mainstream as of late.
 With the new LS50 Meta, KEF is confident that customers who loved the familiar sound signature from previous years will also appreciate this fresh look!